EMCL-EU/EMCL-EU.github.io/content/partners.md

 <div class="container">

-In the EMCL++ programme we work with associated partners from academia, industry and the clinical field.
+In the EMCL++ programme we are joining forces with academic partners with complementary expertise and from related disciplines and non-academic partners from the R&D (neurotechnology) and the clinical sector.
+These associated partners have been selected because they are stakeholders and future employers.
+In EMCL++ an internship at one of these associated partners will be mandatory.

 # Educational and Research Institutes